EIC95/EIC95/README.md

 ###

-<p align="left">My name is Ibrahima Cissé and I'm a full stack developer, from Sénégal.</p>
+<p align="left">My name is Ibrahima Cissé and I'm a software engineering student, from Sénégal.</p>

 ###